Statistical properties of Lorenz like flows, recent developments and perspectives: Singular Hyperbolic systems

+\begin{lemma} The one-dimensional map $T$ obtained above has finitely many ergodic physical measures $\mu_T^1,\dots,\mu_T^l$, whose density is a function of $p$-bounded variation, and whose ergodic basins cover Lebesgue almost all points of $\II$. \end{lemma}

+According to standard constructions described in \cite{APPV} and \cite[Section 7.3, pp. 225-235]{AraPac2010}, each physical measure $\mu_T^i$ can be lifted to a physical measure $\nu_\Lambda^i$ for the flow of $X$ and supported on the attractor $\Lambda$; more on this in Proposition~\ref{pr:tau_muF-int} of Subsection~\ref{sec:integr-global-poinca}.
+Since a singular-hyperbolic attractor is transitive, that is, it has a dense orbit, it follows that there can be only one such physical measure for the flow in the basin of attraction of $\Lambda$; see~\cite[Section 7.3.8, pp. 234-235]{AraPac2010}.
+Therefore we have (see \cite{APPV} )

 \begin{theorem} Let $\Lambda=\Lambda_X(U)$ be a singular-hyperbolic \emph{attractor} of a flow $X\in\fX^2(M)$ on a three-dimensional manifold.
-Then $\Lambda$ supports a unique physical probability measure $\mu$ which is ergodic and its ergodic basin covers a full Lebesgue measure subset of the topological basin of attraction, i.e. $B(\mu)=W^s(\Lambda)$ Lebesgue mod $0$.
-Moreover the support of $\mu$ is the whole attractor $\Lambda$. \end{theorem} It follows from the proof in~\cite{APPV} that the singular-hyperbolic \emph{attracting set} $\Lambda_Y(U)$ for all $Y\in\fX^2(M)$ which are $C^1$-close enough to $X$ \emph{admits finitely many physical measures whose ergodic basins cover $U$ except for a zero volume subset}.
+Then $\Lambda$ supports a unique physical probability measure $\mu$ which is ergodic and its ergodic basin covers a full Lebesgue measure subset of the topological basin of attraction, i.e., $B(\mu)=W^s(\Lambda)$ Lebesgue mod $0$.
+Moreover the support of $\mu$ is the whole attractor $\Lambda$. \end{theorem}